Internships prepare you for your career and put cash in your pocket

 Check out our impressive career placement statistics.

 An alternative to a summer internship is a co-op experience.
-The difference is that the student alternates each quarter between work and school.
+The difference is that the co-op occurs during the academic year.
 As a Rose-Hulman student, you could begin a co-op as early as the spring quarter of your sophomore year.
 While working, you often do not take classes, so it usually takes five years to complete a degree.
-The tradeoff for the extra year of schooling, however, is that you can earn $17 to $24 per hour and you are able to undertake projects that are often larger than those available during an internship.
+You do not receive academic credit for a co-op, but employers do pay well.
+The tradeoff for the extra year of schooling, however, is you are able to undertake projects that are often larger than those available during an internship.
 Many companies provide housing for their co-op students, making it even more convenient for you.
 As with internships, Rose-Hulman has great connections in many industries for finding the co-op opportunity of most interest and benefit to each student.
 In fact, we have more co-op opportunities available than students to fill them!

 Top five benefits of internships: